At a Glance

 All students are required to take the Intensive Language and Culture proseminar.

 In addition, students enroll in the equivalent of three 60-hour courses at the University of Bologna.
-Students have access to the full range of academic offerings at the University of Bologna.
+Students have access to the full range of academic offerings at the University.
 Spring students may also take one studio and visual arts course at the Accademia di Belle Arti (Academy of Fine Arts), if they can provide a portfolio of their previous work.

 Approximate dates are provided based on past programs; students should expect them to vary by year.
 Please refer to the program calendar for more specific information about program dates.